Somnath-Chattaraj/Campus-Chatter/README.md

 ## To start only frontend

-Run `npm run dev` in the frontent directory
+Run `npm run dev` in the frontend directory